Alex Morales: Professional career

-Lakeland Magic (2022–present)
+Lakeland Magic (2022–2023)

-After going undrafted in the 2022 NBA Draft, Morales joined the Orlando Magic for training camp, however he did not make the final roster.
+After going undrafted in the 2022 NBA draft, Morales joined the Orlando Magic for training camp, however he did not make the final roster.
 On November 3, 2022, Morales was named to the opening night roster for the Lakeland Magic.

+Osos de Manatí (2023)

+On March 31, 2023, Morales signed with Osos de Manatí of the Puerto Rican league.

+Osceola Magic (2023–2024)

+On September 13, 2023, Morales signed with the Orlando Magic, but was waived two days later.
+On November 2, he joined the Osceola Magic.

+Return to Manatí (2024)

+After the G League season concluded, Morales re-joined the Osos de Manatí.

+Return to Osceola (2024–present)

+On October 16, 2024, Morales signed once again with the Orlando Magic, but was waived three days later.
+On October 27, he joined the Osceola Magic.